There are numerous ways to support people to manage their diabetes. Here, we learn how our dietitians, podiatrists and educational programs can help.

 At integratedliving, we aim to help clients to manage the condition as well as possible.
-There are many things they can do, and many ways we can assist.
+There are many things they can do, and many ways our allied health team can assist.
 Here, we list the three major ways and detail how they help.

 Diet and nutritional support